arjunr00/raytracer-rust/README.md

 # Rust Raytracer

 Figured a raytracer would be a fun way to learn how to use Rust.
-I'm using [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) as a guide.

 ## Dependencies
 * Rust and Cargo.
 Just install `rustup` from [here](https://www.rust-lang.org/tools/install) and it'll install the whole Rust toolchain.